-- There is a high degree of uncertainty about future levels of funding for local government.
-However, the authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Council has examined its leases, and classified them as either operating leases or finance leases.
+- There is a large degree of uncertainty about future levels of funding for local government, including short-term compensation for the costs of dealing with the pandemic.
+The council has determined that this high level of uncertainty is not yet sufficient to provide an indication that the assets of the authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - At the time the accounts were authorised for issue, the Council's valuers have provided values for the Council's assets taking into account what was known at the time.
+The Council's judgement was that there was not enough information to indicate that the assets were impaired and that balance sheet values should be reduced. - The Council has examined its leases, and classified them as either operating leases or finance leases.
 In some cases the lease transaction is not always conclusive and the Council uses judgements in determining whether the lease is a finance lease that transfers substantially all the risks and rewards incidental to ownership.
-With effect from 2020/21 financial accounts all lessee operational agreements (apart from those of less than 12 months or those of low value assets) are required to be shown on the Balance Sheet. - One factor that has had a demonstrable impact in the past five years on the accounts concerns the assumptions surrounding pensions and the likelihood of legislative change and the impact of such change.
-The sensitivity analysis, shown in note 36 (pages 72-76), estimates the likely impact of changes to the assumptions used when reporting the pension liability. - Investments Investment in banks and other financial institutions are secure and will not suffer impairments.
+With effect from 2021/22 financial accounts all lessee operational agreements (apart from those of less than 12 months or those of low value assets) are required to be shown on the balance sheet. - One factor that has had a demonstrable impact on the accounts in the past five years concerns the assumptions surrounding pensions and the likelihood of legislative change and the impact of such change.
+The sensitivity analysis, shown in note 36 on page 72-76, estimates the likely impact of changes to the assumptions used when reporting the pension liability.